-A preliminary soils investigation has been completed for each of the above referenced lots.
-The property is located on NCSR 1448 as shown on the accompanying map.
-The purpose of the investigation was to determine the ability of the soil to support any approved subsurface waste disposal system for each proposed lot.
+A preliminary soils investigation has been completed for the above referenced lot.
+The property is located on NCSR 2027 as shown on the accompanying map.
+The purpose of the investigation was to determine the ability of the soil to support any subsurface waste disposal system for the proposed lot.
 All ratings and determinations were made in accordance with "Laws and Rules for Sanitary Sewage Collection, Treatment, and Disposal, 15A NCAC 18A .1900".

-Each of lots 1 - 4 appears to contain at least one area that meets minimum criteria for subsurface waste disposal systems for at least a typical (50' x 60') 3 bedroom home (may include the use of conventional drainlines, gravelless drainlines, low pressure pipe, pumps, fill, large diameter pipe, French drains, pretreatment, drip irrigation, etc.).
+The lot appears to contain at least one area that meets minimum criteria for subsurface waste disposal systems for at least a typical (60' x 60') 4 bedroom home (may include the use of conventional drainlines, gravelless drainlines, low pressure pipe, pumps, fill, large diameter pipe, french drains, pretreatment, drip irrigation, etc.).
 Soil characteristics in the usable areas were dominantly provisionally suitable to at least 18 inches (fill, drip irrigation and/or pretreatment) or 24 inches (conventional or LPP) including .1940, .1941, .1942, .1943, .1944 and .1945.
 A soil map indicating typical soil areas that meet these criteria is enclosed.
-Each lot appears to contain sufficient available space for a repair area for at least a typical 3 bedroom home (may include the use of any of the systems mentioned above).
+The lot appears to contain sufficient available space for a repair area for at least a typical 4-bedroom home (may include the use of any of the systems mentioned above).

-Any or all lots may require specific design/layout on our part prior to action by the local health department due to space and soil considerations (at separate cost to client).
-Alternative systems (mentioned above) could be required on any lot to compensate for shallow unsuitable soil conditions.
-Specific house locations, house sizes, driveway locations and/or side entry garages may be required on any individual lot.
+This lot may require specific design/layout on our part prior to action by the local health department due to space and soil considerations (at separate cost to client).
+Alternative systems (mentioned above) could be required on the lot to compensate for shallow unsuitable soil conditions.
+Specific house location, house size, driveway location and/or side entry garage may be required on any individual lot.
 There should be no grading, logging or other site disturbance in soil areas designated as usable for subsurface waste disposal until approved by the local health department (any site disturbance could remove soil and render the area unusable).

 When evaluated, the soil areas designated as usable for subsurface waste disposal were dry to at least 24 inches.
 During wetter time periods, subsurface water could be found in any of these soil areas at shallower depths.
 The local health department has the authority to deny a permit to any soil where water saturates a soil boring.
 SSEA cannot be certain that this will not occur on any of these lots.
-If this occurs (and cannot be remedied with a French drain or other drainage), any of these lots could become unsuitable due to .1942 (soil wetness).
+If this occurs (and cannot be remedied with a french drain or other drainage), any of these lots could become unsuitable due to .1942 (soil wetness).